kashishpandey/CS510-VideoGameAnalysis/README.md

 - open MidtermProject.Rproj in r studio
 - knit vg_analysis.Rmd (check that the knit directory is either document directory/project directory)

+In the docs folder you will find a pdf of the final write up and pdf of the code!

 Dataset: https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings